haaakez/fractal-audio-viz/README.md

 ### safety and resource limits

-public entry points validate dimensions before allocating fields (at most 100,000,000 pixels), decoded audio (at most 120,000,000 float32 samples), video frames (at most 10,000,000), frame rate (1–1,000), sample rate (1–768,000 Hz), and iteration budgets (1–10,000,000).
-Zoom exponents are bounded to `10^-300` through `10^9800` for the native scaled path; the Python fallback remains limited to approximately `10^300`.
-Coordinate text is capped at 50,000 characters and each cache entry is bounded before NumPy opens it.
+there are some deliberately boring safety limits here: image sizes, audio length, frame counts, sample rates, iteration counts, and coordinate strings are checked before anything large is allocated.
+Native scaled arithmetic is limited to zooms from `10^-300` to `10^9800`; the Python fallback tops out at roughly `10^300`.

-rendered videos, previews, manifests, and cache fields are written beside their final targets and replaced atomically, so an interrupted operation does not publish a partial result.
-Cache loading disables pickle and rejects malformed, non-finite, oversized, or zip-bomb-like entries.
-FFmpeg and the optional Demucs process drain only a bounded diagnostic tail and are started in a private process group so cancellation also reaches their descendants.
+video files, previews, manifests, and cache fields are written atomically, so a half-finished render should not replace a good one.
+Cache files are checked before NumPy loads them.
+FFmpeg and Demucs also run in their own process group, so cancelling a render can clean up their child processes too.

-when `--codec auto` is used, the advertised hardware encoders are filtered by a short real encode probe.
-NVENC uses `-cq`, QSV uses `-global_quality`, VAAPI uses `format=nv12,hwupload` with `-qp`, and VideoToolbox uses its mapped `-q:v` scale.
-If the selected hardware path is unavailable or fails its probe, the deterministic `libx264` software path is selected.
+with `--codec auto`, the available hardware encoders get a small real encode probe first.
+If the selected hardware path is unavailable, the renderer falls back to `libx264`.

 ### reproducibility and fallback matrix

-for reproducible output, keep the same Git revision, Python/native dependency versions, command-line arguments, audio bytes, and exact centre coordinates. the cache namespace includes the active field-renderer implementation, but encoded bytes can still differ across FFmpeg builds, hardware encoders, CPU instruction sets, and parallel floating-point runtimes.
-Compare decoded frames or scalar fields when checking numerical output across machines.
+for reproducible output, keep the same Git revision, dependencies, command, audio bytes, and exact centre coordinates.
+The cache knows about the renderer version, but encoded bytes can still vary between FFmpeg builds, hardware encoders, CPUs, and thread counts.
+Compare decoded frames or scalar fields when that distinction matters.

 | requested path | actual path | boundary |
 | --- | --- | --- |